sullivant/feedpress/README.md

 - feedpress.dev - site thoughts - should it be a single page with links to tooling releases?
 A service?
 - auto generate the proper biblios so we can see a section at the end instead of links intermixed.
 - create CLI flags to run the workflow, and a flag to add a feed URL to the config file
-- add feed configs so they can be put into sections "sports" "news" etc and show the sections in the PDF
+- ~add feed configs so they can be put into sections "sports" "news" etc and show the sections in the PDF~
 - other tweaks to layout, etc.
 - make it runable in a docker container on a cron job
+- while in container, present a config webpage to add feeds, set options, etc.

 ## Flow